What are STI tests?

 - Women 30 years and older.
 Women in this age group should talk to their provider about whether to get a Pap smear, HPV test, or both.

-- Pregnant people.
-Pregnant people are usually tested for HIV, hepatitis B, chlamydia, and syphilis.
+- If you are pregnant, you will usually be tested for HIV, hepatitis B, chlamydia, and syphilis.
 If you are pregnant and have certain risk factors, you may also be tested for gonorrhea and hepatitis C.

 - Sexually active men and women who have unprotected sex (sex without a condom) and have more than one sexual partner.
 They should be tested regularly for HIV and other STIs as recommended by their provider.